-D. In addition, does your institution use applicants' test scores for academic advising? $Y{es} \square{No}$ E. Latest date by which SAT or ACT scores must be received for fall-term admission: Latest date by which SAT Subject Test scores must be received for fall-term admission: F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): G. Please indicate which tests your institution uses for placement (e.g., state tests): SAT ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify): Freshman Profile Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2011, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Yes No our institution use applica nts test scores for academ ic advising?

+E. Latest date by which h SAT or ACT scores mus t be received for fall-term admission:

+Latest date by which S AT Subject Test scores m ust be received for fall-ter m admission :

+F. If necessary, use thi s space to clarify your test policies (e.g., if tests are recommende d for some str udents, or i f tests are not

+required of some stude ents):

+G. Please indicate which tests y our institution uses for pla cement (e.g., state tests) :

+□ {SAT} ✓ ACT

+SAT Subject Test S

+☐ AP

+CLEP

+Institutional Exam 1

+State Exam (specify):

+Freshman Profile

+students enrolled in F or ALL enrolled, degree-s all 2013, including student mitted under special arran s who began studies durin

 C9.
-Percent and number of first-time, first-year (freshman) students enrolled in Fall 2011 who submitted national standardized (SAT/ACT) test scores.
-Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
-Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
-Do not convert SAT scores to ACT scores and vice versa.
-The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.
-Percent submitting SAT scores 2.25% Number submitting SAT scores 23 Percent submitting ACT scores 85.85% Number submitting ACT scores 874
+Percent and number of first (SAT/ACT) test scores.
+Include submitted test scores.
+Do not in combine other standardized test The 25th percentile is the score above. information for ALL enro clude partial test scores (e. results (such as TOEFL) olled, degree-seeking, first g., mathematics scores bu in this item.
+Do not conver time, first-y t not critical rt SAT score rear (freshman reading for a s to ACT sco n) students category c res and vic who of students) or e versa.

+Percent submitting SAT scores 1.41 Number submit ting SAT sco ores 15

+Percent submitting ACT scores N/A 84.48 Number submit ting ACT sco ores 898

-25th Percentile 75th Percentile
+25th Percentile 75th Percentile e

 SAT Critical Reading N/A N/A

 SAT Math N/A N/A

 SAT Writing N/A N/A

 SAT Essay N/A N/A

-ACT Composite 18 25
+ACT Composite 18 24

 ACT Math 17 25

-ACT English 17 24
+ACT English 16 24

 ACT Writing N/A N/A